Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 #export database using wp cli (you can also use mysql it doesnt really matter)
 $WPCLI db export  | $source_path --allow-root

-#rsync all of the filess to the remote server
+#rsync all of the files to the remote server
 #with the exception of cache and error_log
 #rsync flags: a-archive, v-verbose, z-compress

 rsync -avz --exclude $EXCLUDE --exclude $EXCLUDE2 $source_path $destination_ssh_host:$destination_path

 #add script to the crontab (run once a day at 00:00)